LineChan/push_swap/README.md

 		ft_exec_pb();
 }
 ```
-The process is repeated until a tagged element is met again or if stack_b is empty.
+The process is repeated until a tagged element is met again or if Stack B is empty.

 -- SPEC ---